dimajix/flowman/docs/cli/flowexec.md

 ## Project Commands
-The most important command group is for executing a specific lifecycle or a individual phase for the whole project.
+The most important command group is for executing a specific lifecycle or an individual phase for the whole project.
 ```shell script
 flowexec project <create|build|verify|truncate|destroy> <args>
 ```